 Relations with Georgia

-Georgia is one of the Alliance’s closest partners.
+Georgia is one of NATO’s closest partners.
 It aspires to join the Alliance.
-The country actively contributes to NATO-led operations and cooperates with the Allies and other partner countries in many other areas.
 Over time, a broad range of practical cooperation has developed between NATO and Georgia, which supports Georgia’s reform efforts and its goal of Euro-Atlantic integration.
+The country contributes to the NATO-led operation Sea Guardian and cooperates with the Allies and other partner countries in many other areas.

-- Shortly after Georgia regained independence in 1991, relations with NATO started in 1992, when the country joined the North Atlantic Cooperation Council.
+- Georgia regained independence in 1991.
+The following year, NATO established relations with the country when it joined the North Atlantic Cooperation Council.
 This forum for dialogue was succeeded in 1997 by the Euro-Atlantic Partnership Council, which brings together all Allies and partner countries in the Euro-Atlantic area.

 - Practical bilateral cooperation started when Georgia joined the Partnership for Peace (1994) and deepened after the “Rose Revolution” in 2003, when a new government pushed for more ambitious reforms.